semimod/openvaf-website/content/docs/help/faq.md

 This problem became particularly pressing in recent years as CMC models moved to using newer Verilog-A features that are not supported by ADMS.
-This caused problems both for both open source and commercial simulators using this tool.
+This caused problems for both open source and commercial simulators using this tool.

 ### What are the main benefits of OpenVAF?